 Teaching hygiene is not always engaging or even successful.
-But, some hygiene activities can be a lot of fun and still help students learn how important these skills are, especially today.
+But some hygiene activities can be a lot of fun and still help students learn how important these skills are, especially today.

 Hygiene activities can be fun (and FREE)

-With the current corona virus quarantine situation, many of our kids are at home.
+With the current coronavirus quarantine situation, many of our kids are at home.
 In addition, we are more concerned than ever about teaching our kids the importance of good hygiene.
-This includes washing your hands (a lot!!), and not touching your face.
-But, it also means we still have to brush and floss our teeth and remember to put deodorant on every day.
+This includes washing your hands (a lot!!) and not touching your face.
+But it also means we still have to brush and floss our teeth and remember to put on deodorant every day.

 What’s included